 - ¾ teaspoon baking powder

 - ½ teaspoon nutmeg

 - 1 large egg

-Preheat oven to 400 degrees and butter a 24 count donut hole pan or a mini muffin pan.
+- Preheat oven to 400 degrees Fahrenheit and spray with oil or butter a 24 count donut hole pan or a mini muffin pan.

-Let the donuts cool for 5 minutes then gently remove them from the pan and place them onto a cooling rack with a cookie sheet underneath.
-This will catch all of the drippings from the toppings soon to come.
+- Let the donut holes cool for 5 minutes then gently remove them from the pan and place them onto a cooling rack with a cookie sheet underneath.
+This will catch all of the drippings from the toppings.

-- Regular all purpose flour can be used, or for gluten free use 2/3rd cup of oat flour and 2/3rd cup of brown rice flour.
+- For gluten free use ⅔rd cup of oat flour and ⅔rd cup of brown rice flour or Bob's 1:1 substitute.
+Bake 10-12 minutes.